golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-0-hello-world.md

 That's it!

 We can now try running our service.
-Assuming you have a `yagna` node active locally (refer to [Yagna installation](/docs/creators/python/examples/tools/yagna-installation-for-requestors) in case of any doubts) and `yapapi` library installed, you can start the example by running the below command from the example's directory:
+Assuming you have a `yagna` node active locally (refer to the [Yagna installation](/docs/creators/python/examples/tools/yagna-installation-for-requestors) in case of any doubts) and `yapapi` library installed, you can start the example by running the below command from the example's directory:

 {% tabs %}
 {% tab label="MacOS / Linux" %}